 Enterogermina Oral suspension

-If you are using Enterogermina capsules, take them orally with water or any drink.
+If you are using Enterogermina capsules, take them orally with water or any drink without breaking or chewing the capsule.
 Capsules are recommended for adults only.
 Dose is 2 to 3 capsules in a day.

 Possible Side-effects of Enterogermina

 In very rare scenarios, in addition to its intended benefits, Enterogermina may cause some unwanted effects too.
 Consult your doctor immediately if you suffer any such side effects and if they do not get cured soon.